cschneid-the-elder/mapa/cobol/readme.md

  + Download the contents of each library into their respective directory
  + Create a file list (to use with the `-fileList` option) containing the names of the files in each of your COBOL source code directories, maybe call it myList
  + Create a list of copybook directories (to use with the `-copyList` option) where each line is a directory name containing copybook members you have downloaded.
 Maybe call this file myLibs.
- + Execute `java -jar CallTree.jar -fileList myList -copyList myLibs -out myOutput.tsv`
+ + Execute `java -jar CallTree.jar -fileList myList -copyList myLibs -out myOutput.csv`

 Depending on your build environment, you may want to construct several file lists for your source and copybooks, corresponding to your concatenations.